openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

   vCPUs and 4 GB of RAM

-* A three node MariaDB and Galera cluster, each with 4 vCPUs and 8 GB RAM
+* A three node MariaDB and Galera cluster, each with 4 vCPUs and 8 GB of RAM

-The company runs hardware load balancers and multiple web applications serving their websites, and orchestrates environments using combinations of scripts and Puppet.
+The company runs hardware load balancers and multiple web applications serving their websites and orchestrates environments using combinations of scripts and Puppet.
 The website generates large amounts of log data daily that requires archiving.